ChadGouws2307/hello-world/README.md

 If I'm not learning something new, solving a difficult problem or building something valuable, then I probably shouldn't be involved with whatever that is.

-Alwasys up for a challenge!
+Always up for a challenge.

 Chad.